 - Delhi, India

 - Chennai, India

 IAS covers all catering costs.

 How to identify a facility:

-Submit your name and the name of your organisation to the IAS Training Manager, through email@example.com.
-You will be contacted by IAS Training Staff and arrangements discussed to list your site as one of our “hosted” training sites.
+Submit the name of the proposed venue to the IAS Training Manager, through firstname.lastname@example.org.
+You will be contacted by IAS Training Staff to clarify any details.